|

 A. Flatware

-containing unplated carbon steel knife blades require protection, or
+containing unplated carbon steel knife blades require protection or

-the bare steel when cutting food.
-If these knives become to taxing to
+If these knives become to taxing to care for, new stainless steel

-care for, new stainless steel replacement blades are available.
+replacement blades are available.

 Q.